Deirdre18/ecommerce-django-app/README.md

 ## **Credits**

 For some code I used, I give credit to fellow student (Lucas Suarez) -[Django-tech-ecommerce](https://github.com/Code-Institute-Submissions/django-tech-ecommerce-app).

+I also give some credit to fellow student (Deborah Thompson) for taking some ideas to create this project - [Maths Revision]([Maths Revision](https://github.com/debbiect246/mathsplusrevision)

 I also give credit to Code Institute for their solutions on GitHub - [GitHubSolutions](https://github.com/Code-Institute-Submissions/django-tech-ecommerce-app)